Kate Middleton’s dresses: 11 brands the Princess of Wales wears that deliver on style and elegance

 Reasons to buy

-RRP: $1,990 / £1,450 | The fit and flare silhouette is super flattering and a shape Kate always leans towards.
-The bold cloud print on this gives it that unique, designer look that’s worthy of any special occasion.
+RRP: $2,990 / £1,970 | This fit and flare silhouette is a flattering shape that Kate often leans towards.
+The bold chevron print on this dress also gives it that unique, designer look that’s worthy of any special occasion.
 Add a black blazer for a tailored finish.

-RRP: $3,390 / £2,250 | Just like the Queen, we know Kate loves a pop of color and this gorgeous hot pink dress pulls out all the stops.
+RRP: $3,690 / £2,490 | The Queen loved a bright color and we know Kate loves a pop of color too.
+This soft pink dress pulls out all the stops.
 The silk fabric adds a luxe touch, while the draped detailing makes it look like it's cascading down like a waterfall.

 What to buy from Alexander McQueen...